 Today we are going to be looking at some of the more popular models you can buy to help you make this drink at home.
 We are also going to be talking about the best ways to make the coffee, and of course explaining exactly what it is for those of you who have been wanting to try it!
-You can skip onto the recommended models using this link if you are simply looking for a suitable grinder.
+You can skip onto the recommended models using the links below if you are simply looking for a suitable grinder.

-How do you grind the coffee that finely?
+How do you grind Turkish coffee at home?

-The first step is get hold of a suitable model.
-Traditionally, brass style grinders are used to produce this fine grade of coffee.
+The first step is get hold of a suitable model that can do this.
+Traditionally, brass style grinders are used to produce this very fine grade of coffee.
 These are called pepper mills, but don’t let the name fool you as they are also designed for grinding coffee.
 If you can think of how finely ground pepper is, this is how fine the coffee beans must be ground to make the ideal cup of Turkish style coffee.
 They often offer a range of different grinding grades, and most tend to retail for around $60 or so.
 We should point out that these models are all hand operated.

-It is also worth mentioning that there are a few ordinary electric coffee grinders that can grind the bean quite finely.
+However, it is also worth mentioning that there are a few electric coffee grinders that can grind the bean quite finely.
 They are quite rare though, but we will have a look at one below.